jdoleary/Spellmasons/docs/TasksCurrent.md

 That's not supposed to be there, enemies and items seem to be appearing outside the map

 Also we have noticed the mana potion seems to be giving more then what it used too, causing Aliensmoke to go into +200 extra mana from 1 mana potion.I'm noticing the levels seem to jump from different layouts when loading in until it settles on one, so I feel that may be causing this
-- this is the 4th to 5th time it's done this, calamity seems to be picking phantom arrow only.
-- Skip to ghost biome" admin tool doesn't work anymore?
 - on EU server when chaning levels it lets the AI take an initial turn
   - **issue with multiple levels generating and making a level desync** on EU server.
 Must be a race condition or something
 ---